My friend Jack Newsham, a reporter for The Boston Globe, asked a good question on Facebook the other day:

 Write rationally and fairly.
 Use statistics when statistics apply to your argument (and don’t cherry-pick only the studies that support your claim).
 Don’t use logical fallacies.
 Don’t quote people out of context.
 Don’t insult people.
 Steel-man the beliefs of people who disagree with you.

 Write well about things I know a lot about.
 I don’t know a lot about much, but I’ve read many original sources on topics like charitable giving, cognitive biases, and existential risk.
 When I see an article on one of those topics that seems to get it right, I gain trust in the author and the publication.
-When I see an article that drastically simplifies the truth or just gets something wrong, I lose trust.
+When I see an article that drastically simplifies the truth or gets something especially wrong, I lose trust.

 (I’ve written more about this last point in my “Fallacy of Trust” post.)